CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 # Exercise 6 : Explore MyAnalytics

 Microsoft MyAnalytics, formerly Delve Analytics, is an application designed to help employees and their managers gain insight into how workers spend their time, intending to optimize tasks and make them more efficient.
 With this application, you can track data such as time spent in meetings, Outlook emails, productivity, and time spent working late.

+In this exercise, you will explore MyAnalytics application.

 1. In the office365 portal from the **App launcher** click on **All apps** and in the search bar search for **MyAnalytics**, from **Open context menu** click on **Open in new tab**, this will redirect you to the **MyAnalytics** web page.